 It's not an easy climb (it's 287 steps up, and includes some extremely narrow passages), but climbing to the top of the Scott Monument will get you some of the very best views of Edinburgh.

-4. Dean Village
+Afternoon: Dean Village

-Lastly, walk through the New Town on foot to visit one of my favorite spots in Edinburgh: Dean Village.
+Next up is a walk through the New Town on foot to visit one of my favorite spots in Edinburgh: Dean Village.
 This little neighborhood is characterized by colorful historical houses and the Water of Leith running through it.

 It's a great place for a walk – but beware that you'll feel like you've stepped back in time here!